How to Deal With Grief During the Holidays

 8. Do Something Kind for Others

 Even when you're in the midst of grief, you still have something to offer the world.
-Performing a few acts of kindness can be really good for the grieving spirit.
+Performing a few acts of kindness can be really good for a grieving person's spirit.
 Donate gifts to families in need, serve meals at a soup kitchen, or volunteer to help people at a nursing home make holiday crafts if you're up for it.

 9. Ask for Help